NESP (NORTHWESTERN EMERGING SCHOLARS PROGRAM)

 Apply to be a part of the NESP community today

-- The online application will close on Sunday September 25 at 5pm.
+- The online application will close at 5 pm on Monday, January 9.

-- The program will meet on Wednesdays or Thursdays at 6pm.
+- The program will meet on Thursdays at 6pm.
 Pizza will be served.

 - For more information, you may contact Professor Cherry Ng, or Professor Shuyi Weng.